prerender/prerender/README.md

 - If you use hash urls (#), change them to the hash-bang (#!)
 - That's it!
 Perfect SEO on javascript pages.

-Prerender includes lots of plugins including Amazon S3 to [cache your prerendered HTML](#s3-html-cache).
+Prerender includes lots of plugins, for example using Amazon S3 to [cache your prerendered HTML](#s3-html-cache).

 ### <a id='middleware'></a>